chipchilders/migrate2cs/README.md

 HOWTO USE THE PACKAGE
 =====================
-### Create './migrate_hyperv_input.json'
+### Create 	`./migrate_hyperv_input.json`
-This file is used to specify which VMs from HyperV to export and how they should be imported into CloudStack.
+This file is used to specify which VMs from HyperV to export and where they should be imported into CloudStack.

 The file is in the following format.

 	[
 		{